 It was through this program that I received my PADI Open Water and Advanced Open Water certifications.

-Because of their long standing presence and influence in Sogod Bay, Coral Cay Conservation and Napantao became synonymous to each other.
+Because of their long-standing presence and influence in Sogod Bay, Coral Cay Conservation and Napantao became synonymous with each other.

 Napantao Fish Sanctuary was established in 1996 and covers an area of 5 hectares.
 For more than a decade this became the reef survey grounds of Coral Cay’s research studies.
 Their presence in the area helped establish Napantao as a marine protected area.

-Unfortunately, because of the Covid-19 pandemic, Coral Cay Conservation decided to pull out their operations in the Philippines.
+Unfortunately, because of the Covid-19 pandemic, Coral Cay Conservation decided to pull out its operations in the Philippines.